turtle0x1/HowToLXD/undestanding_projects.md

 Lets imagine we have 2 teams, `dev` & `pod`

 We have two options to create the projects for the teams here;

+*Either way you create two projects, but depending on your choice of interface the documentation will follow that interface*

  1. Use `lxc` (CLI)
    -  (TODO link to create projects with `lxc`)